abe-winter/module-example-cpp/README.md

 If you make your own build and upload it, you'll need to change `components.0.model` and `modules.0.module_id` to your values.
 If you don't upload your build to our registry, you can also `scp` it to your robot and run with [executable_path / local exec mode](https://docs.viam.com/extend/modular-resources/configure/#configure-your-module).

+## Contents

+Guided tour of this repo:

+- src/: source code for the module
+- CMakeLists.txt: configuration for compiling the binary and getting dependencies
+- Makefile: command to make the module tarball
+- .github/workflows: CI build + deployment logic
+- run.sh, apt-setup.sh: entrypoint and dependency installation for running this on a robot
+- meta.json: Viam module config

 ## Setting up CI

 This repo uses Buildjet runners so we can build natively for ARM.
 (Look at the `uses` line in [build.yml](.github/workflows/build.yml)).
 If you fork this repo and you don't have Buildjet connected to Github, your CI jobs won't start.